Archives FAQ and Policies

 Do I need the permission to publish materials that I copied at the Archives?

 Please Note: Permission to examine or photocopy does not constitute permission to publish.

-For those items that are owned by the author, donor, his/her heirs or other appointed parties named in the Deed of Gift, it will be necessary to obtain permission to publish directly from those individuals.
-Contact information for those parties holding ownership rights of the materials held in the School of Theology Archives may be provided to researcher at the discretion of the Archives and Research Collections Coordinator.
+For those items in which copyright is still maintained by the author, donor, his/her heirs or other appointed parties named in the Deed of Gift, it will be necessary to obtain permission to publish directly from those individuals.
+Contact information for those parties holding ownership rights of the materials held in the School of Theology Archives may be provided to researcher at the discretion of the Archivist and Preservation Librarian.

 Whose responsibility is it to ask for copyright and literary rights permissions?

-It is incumbent on the researcher and writer to contact the appropriate parties for permission to publish.
+It is incumbent on the researcher to contact the appropriate parties for permission to publish.

-Boston University does not surrender its right to grant permission to others to print the same material, nor does Boston University assume any responsibility for infringement of copyright laws or of the publication rights for the manuscript held by the writer, his heirs, executors, or assignees.
+Boston University School of Theology does not surrender its right to grant permission to others to print the same material, nor does Boston University assume any responsibility for infringement of copyright laws or of the publication rights for the manuscript held by the writer, his heirs, executors, or assignees.

 The United States Copyright Law (Title 17) can be found here http://www.copyright.gov/title17/